 Autobianchi Bianchina Trasformabile

 scm affodrable classic-autobianchi Gooding & Company Lot 124: 1961 Autobianchi Bianchina Trasformabile sells for $104,500 on August 17.
 Low estimate was $65k, and the selling price was that of the 1986 Ferrari 328 GTS at RM the night before.
 I know this comparison is a pure dollar-versus-dollar exercise, but sometimes that’s all one needs. $100k equals a lake house, ultra man-cave, Ferrari 328 GTS — or this circus-clown-car curiosity.
-Microcar purists, Donald Osborne and Fiat collectors checking off boxes to add one to their collection aside, who cares at over $50k?
+Microcar purists, Donald Osborne, and Fiat collectors checking off boxes to add one to their collection aside, who cares at over $50k?
 I suppose if I had a home in Anacapri, Italy, and needed something to go down the hill quickly for espresso or gelato and up the hill eventually, this might work — no, it wouldn’t.
-I’m babbling here because frankly I’m at a loss for words at this car being over $100k.
+Perhaps I'd be better off trying my luck at the migliori casino non AAMS in Italia to make sense of spending that much on this car.
+I’m babbling here because frankly, I’m at a loss for words at this car being over $100k.
 Madness Meter says Loco Factor 10.

 Volkswagen Type II Camper